0%

 Alternative Victories

-While reaping four spirits is the primary path to victory, there are other ways to achieve victory in Noble.
+While reaping four spirits is the primary path to victory, there are other ways to achieve victory in Neo Noble.

 • Surrender